Karthik-raghavan/Exploring-IPL-Dataset-in-Google-Sheets/README.md

 * Aggregate Functions: Used for summarizing data, calculating totals, averages, counts, etc., essential for deriving insights from large datasets.
 * Pivot Table and Charts: Get the Pivot Table to summarize the data for easier understanding.
 * Automation: Perform Automation using functions so users can get the details that are requested without having the need too look at the data.
+* Sorting and Filtering: Filtered and Sorted Data based on requirements for chart.

 ## *Project Overview:*